geshan/geshan.github.com/posts/2020-09-20-take-home-coding-challenges-outshine-competition.md

 ## What are take-home coding challenges?

-A take-home coding challenge is a mini project or a small task that your prospective employer gives you to do for accessing your technical skills and knowledge.
+A take-home coding challenge is a mini project or a small task that your prospective employer gives you to do for assessing your technical skills and knowledge.
 You are given a task of generally moderate complexity and that can be finished over a weekend or a similar amount of time.

-There are other ways to access your technical skills in place of take-home coding challenges.
+There are other ways to assess your technical skills in place of take-home coding challenges.
 One of them is a timed coding challenge on HackerRank or similar websites.

 > In my opinion, another effective alternative to a take-home coding challenge is pair-programming on a task.